Silent Hill: Book of Memories: Development

-Audio
+Music

 Daniel Licht, who previously had composed the soundtrack for Silent Hill: Downpour, returned to work on Book of Memories.
 Talks to create the game's soundtrack began in March, and in September 2011 he sent in an early draft of the game's title music, "Now We Are Free".
 "Water World" was the first of the stage music pieces to be created, which Hulett described as "amazing", while the final song, "Rust World", followed in December.
 Rob King and voice actor Troy Baker also composed a song for the soundtrack, "Love Psalm", which took inspiration from the similarly named song on Silent Hill 2's soundtrack; it included vocals by Mary Elizabeth McGlynn and background vocals by Baker, and was performed by Eyeshine, featuring Akira Yamaoka.
 The soundtrack to Book of Memories was released on April 17, 2012.

 Voice recording took place at PCB Productions in Los Angeles, California, in August and September 2011.
 The dialogue for each protagonist was recorded multiple times, including variations for each potential change in the game's narrative.
 The game's dialogue was recorded in eight languages.